-Genuine leather has long symbolized elegance, but it often comes with guilt and a heavy environmental cost.
+Genuine leather has long symbolized elegance, but it often comes with guilt and a high environmental cost.
 The good news?
 Modern innovation has given rise to next-gen materials that rival leather in texture, durability, and style without compromise.

 Why People Are Rethinking Leather